Wheeeeeeeeels/Rattlesnakes_Plan/README.md

    * Fudamentals of Computer Graphics
        * Chapter 01 Basic of Graphics
        * Chapter 02 Basic of Math
+       * Chapter 03 Introduction about Raster Images and RGB,Monitor.
    * Learning OpenGL

 * Distributed System && BlockChain